jwdink/ETML/README.md

 ## Custom Trials

-[Work in progress.
-For now, the 'custom_function.m' file in the Example folder should give you all the information you need.]
+*[Work in progress.
+For now, the 'custom_function.m' file in the Example folder should give you all the information you need.]*

 ## Running the Experiment

-Simple run ETML.m in MATLAB.
+Simply run ETML.m in MATLAB.
 It will open up a directory-chooser.
 Navigate to the directory with your experiment in it.

 You'll then be asked to enter session information about the participant, condition, etc. After this is done, the experiment will begin.

 ___
 ##### Advanced: Custom Session Information and Calling ETML Programmatically

-[Work in progress]
+*[Work in progress]*

 ___

+## Getting the Data

+*[Work in progress.]*